barsoom/devbook/holding_a_demo/README.md

 * Do a dry run with only developers in order to catch those bugs and things that aren’t interesting for stakeholders

-* The developer who worked on the software starts by demostrating some new feature they've completed during the cycle
+* The developer who worked on the software starts by demonstrating some new feature they've completed during the cycle

 * Then, once a developer has provided a quick walk-through of all the user-facing parts of their work, stakeholders ask questions.
 These questions are an opportunity for stakeholders to identify the next development steps for the project